 Ideal for Physical Therapy but Not for the Office

 Exercise ball chairs won’t roll away because they fit in a chair frame with back support.
 The intent of the ball chair was to take a ball already used successfully for rehabilitation and to apply the same principle to the office.
 While a ball may well work well in a physical therapy situation, it can’t be compared to an ergonomic chair for a session of long-term sitting unfortunately.

 With a yoga ball chair there are drawbacks.
 Sitting on a ball increases load on the lower back, and prolonged periods of sitting can lead to poor posture.
 Most ball chairs aren’t height adjustable and as such only work with non height adjustable desks.
 Also, a deflated ball can lead to balancing issues and poor upper body posture.

 In a nutshell, exercise ball chairs do offer certain advantages for short-term sitting, but can’t offer the sturdiness and more long-term set-up compared to a kneeling chair.
 Both should not be used as your only chair however.
 This includes even a traditional office chair.
 The best approach is to practice active sitting and varied standing, where your posture and stance changes throughout the day, according to research by Conwell University.

 Should I consider a Kneeling Chair then?

 There is no doubt that a good kneeling chair offers some benefits for people looking to improve their posture or suffering with back pain.
 Its very design takes the pressure off your back and onto your shins while engaging your core muscles.
 Some people have found great respite from back pain as a result.
-However, it’s not a replacement for a regular office chair, nor standing periodically and moving about to avoid the pitfalls of sitting for too long altogether.
+However, it’s not a replacement for a regular office chair.
+Combine it with standing, squatting, and moving about periodically to avoid the pitfalls of sitting for too long altogether.